iremkapucuoglu/p4b-website/content/en/posts/2022-10-18-goat-use-cases-local-supply-strategy.md

 ---
-author: "reynartz"
+author: reynartz
-categories: ["use cases"]
+categories:
-date: 2022-10-16T22:00:00Z
+- use cases
-description: "GOAT is a versatile planning tool that can be utilized, among other things, to analyze local supply.
-In this blog post, we provide a closer look at the use of GOAT in the local supply strategy."
+date: 2022-10-16T22:00:00.000+00:00
-draft: false
+description: GOAT is a versatile planning tool that can be utilized, among other things, to analyze local supply.
+In this blog post, we provide a closer look at the use of GOAT in the local supply strategy.
-image: "/images/blogbanner-4.webp"
+image: "/images/titelbilddaseinsvorsorge900.webp"
-summary: "GOAT is a versatile planning tool that can be utilized, among other things, to analyze local supply.
-In this blog post, we provide a closer look at the use of GOAT in the local supply strategy."
+summary: GOAT is a versatile planning tool that can be utilized, among other things, to analyze local supply.
+In this blog post, we provide a closer look at the use of GOAT in the local supply strategy.
-thumbnail: "/images/blogbanner-4.webp"
+thumbnail: "/images/titelbilddaseinsvorsorge600.webp"
-title: "GOAT Use Cases: local supply strategy "
+title: 'GOAT Use Cases: local supply strategy '
-translationKey: "use-case-local-supply-strategy"
+translationKey: use-case-local-supply-strategy

 ---
 ## What is a local supply strategy?

 An increasingly aging population, declining pensions and rising costs for mobility as well as the concentration of food retailing raise the question of an appropriate local supply strategy.
 In this context, it is important to consider not only the supply of food, but also other retail services and to improve existing structures.
 The needs and perspectives of supply and demand can be determined with the help of scenarios and thus supply gaps can be found (Acocella et al., 2018).
 [GOAT](/en/goat/ "What is GOAT?") can assist in this process.